tayaraClone/tayaraClone/README.md

 # Deployment

-this project is deployed on heroku we choose heroku becouse it's used to extend applications with fully managed service makes it easy for me in aspect of focusing on build the project faster
+*this project is deployed on heroku*

+we've chosen heroku becouse it's used to extend applications with fully managed service makes it easy for me in aspect of focusing on build the project faster

 [Website Link](https://damp-inlet-36548.herokuapp.com)